 - 700 x 23C

-What Bike Tire Pressure Should I Run For Michelin Tires?
+What Bike Tire PSI Should I Run For Michelin Tires?

 This one’s super vague.
 Michelin doesn’t give too much info on their tire pressures, so follow a similar rule of thumb as with Vittoria—take away between 5-10psi for anything wider than 23c.